JvanKatwijk/terminal-DAB-xxx/README.md

 	sudo apt-get install libfaad-dev

-It is certainly possible to download - or create - the faad-2.8 library that has been in use for years, however, there is an easier
+It is certainly possible to download - or create - the faad-2.8 library that has been in use for years, however, there is a potential other
 solution:
 For the dab-xxx-cli program one may choose to use the fdkaac library instead.

 	sudo apt-get install libfdk-aac-dev

-In the CMakeLists.txt file, the default is set to libfdk-aac, Use
+In the CMakeLists.txt file, the default is set to libfaad, Use

-	-DFAAD=ON
+	-DFAAD=OFF

-as option for cmake to select the faad library instead.
+as option for cmake to select the fdkaac library instead.

 ------------------------------------------------------------------------
 Building an executable